-Since Pale Moon comes with a number of extra features and a different code base than Firefox, some things are not available, and other things are not documented.
+Since Pale Moon comes with a number of extra features and a different code base than Firefox, some things are not available, and other things are not documented in the general Firefox documentation or knowledge base.
 This Pale Moon Tweak Guide (PMTG) will give a run-down of important tweaks and comments about common tweaks found on the Internet in other tweaking guides.
 This PMTG is provided AS-IS and is aimed at the tinkerers and tweakers among you.
 Anything in this guide is applied at your own risk, and in principle isn't supported, so if you run into issues with Pale Moon after having "tweaked" it, always revert it to default settings to try and reproduce your problem before asking for support on the browser.
 Most of these tweaks require you to make changes to parameters in the advanced configuration editor (about:config).

 - gfx.canvas.azure.enabled true/false